python/buildmaster-config/README.md

 Create a PR.
 Merge the PR.
 Then recreate the venv on the server:

     make stop-master
+    git pull
     mv venv old-venv
     make venv
     make start-master

+    # then you may watch logs in realtime:
+    # tail -F master/twistd.log

 Upgrading buildbot sometimes requires to run the command: